openconfig/gnoi/packet_link_qualification/index.md

 // The map key is the qualification id requested in the CreateRequest.
 // Valid Status responses are:
 // OK: create has been accepted.
-// NOT_FOUND: interface_name could not be found on the service.
+// NOT_FOUND: interface_name could not be found on the device.
 // INVALID_ARGUMENT: if any of the configuration is not supported.
 // ALREADY_EXISTS: if the qualification id is already in use. message CreateResponse {